jdittrich/userNeedResearchBook/text/allURBook.md

 ### Audio Recording

-Audio record you interview to have a backup in case you could not keep up with taking notes and to be able to fully concentrate on the participant if needed.
-Either use your smartphone and an audio recording app or use an audio recorder.
-Try before if the audio on the recording is still loud and clear enough if you have an arm’s length between you and the device.
+If you audio-record you interview you have a backup in case you could not keep up with taking notes and to be able to fully concentrate on the participant if needed.
+To do an audio recording, either use your smartphone and an audio recording app or use an audio recorder.
+Test, if the audio on the recording is still loud and clear enough if you have an arm’s length between you and the device.
-Charge the devices fully.
+Charge the batteries fully so you don’t run out of battery in the midst of research.

 ### Camera

 A camera is not a must but can be useful, especially if your research involves much participant observation or if you don’t feel confident about your sketching skills.

 # Data Gathering